 5. What happens when the AI makes mistakes?

 At a high level, like humans, AI can make mistakes.
 And like humans, it learns from its mistakes.
-To use a specific example, say a robot tries to pick up a lipstick unsuccessfully.
+To use a specific example, say a robot tries to pick up lipstick unsuccessfully.
 It might try to use the same grasp points to pick it up a couple of times…and maybe even try to perturb the scene and try another grasp point.
-All of this gets incorporated into the AI model so when it experiences a similar item and scene in the future, it can leverage this learning.
+All of this gets incorporated into the AI model so that when it experiences a similar item and scene in the future, it can leverage this learning.

 6. How do I tell which AI Robotics solution is better than another?